 The following appeal processes apply to those involved in matters being addressed by the community standards process.
-For information regarding the appeal process regarding allegations of sexual misconduct, please see Appendix B.
+The appeal process available to parties in matters being addressed through the sexual harassment and other sexual misconduct process may be found in Appendix B.